SankarshU/Graph-Machine-Learning/Consenus/Readme.md

 # Consensus-Based Bayesian Anomaly Detection in Enterprise Directory Access Graphs

-This project implements a novel framework for detecting anomalous user behavior in enterprise systems by modeling access patterns using consensus dynamics and Bayesian reasoning.
+This work implements a novel framework for detecting anomalous user behavior in enterprise systems by modeling access patterns using consensus dynamics and Bayesian reasoning.

 ## 🔍 Problem Overview